rschmitt/dynamic-object/README.md

 * Always include a version number in data that will be serialized.
 This way, older consumers can check the version number and decline any messages that they are not capable of handling properly.
 * Annotate required fields with `@Required` and call `validate()` to ensure that all required fields are present.
 * Do not use [`Optional`](http://docs.oracle.com/javase/8/docs/api/java/util/Optional.html).
 All fields that are not annotated with `@Required` are implicitly optional.
 Using `Optional` will complicate serialization and Clojure interop without adding much null safety.
-* Correspondingly, unboxed primitive fields should always be marked `@Required`, as they cannot be effectively checked for null.
+** Correspondingly, unboxed primitive fields should always be marked `@Required`, as they cannot be effectively checked for null.
 Optional fields should always use the boxed type.
 * It is okay to submit a mutable collection such as a `java.util.ArrayList` to a `DynamicObject` builder method.
 Internally, all collection elements are copied to an immutable Clojure collection.
-* Similarly, all collection getter methods return an immutable persistent collection.
+** Similarly, all collection getter methods return an immutable persistent collection.
+Attempts to mutate these collections will result in an `UnsupportedOperationException`.
+* Do not abuse user-defined methods.
+A [pure function](http://en.wikipedia.org/wiki/Pure_function) is often a good candidate for a custom method; anything else should be viewed with suspicion.

 ## Constraints and Limitations